 - Controlling the vehicle

-- · Operating it in a safe manner.
+- Operating it in a safe manner.

-- · Observing traffic signs and parking control devices.
+- Observing traffic signs and parking control devices.

-- Conceding the right of way to pedestrians.
+Conceding the right of way to pedestrians.

-Traffic speed is monitored by MACU PD.
+Traffic speed is monitored by Cleveland County Sheriff's Office.
 The maximum speed limit on campus driveways roadways and parking lots is 15 miles per hour.
 Vehicles may not operate at any speed that is excessive for existing conditions.
 Operating a vehicle in any area other than a street, roadway, or parking lot intended for vehicles is prohibited.